hrmeetsingh/LogAggregation/README.md

 # Log Aggregation Data Generator

 This is a data generator for log aggregation data.
 This tool can be used to generate log files for testing purposes log aggregation systems.
+Dummy data keeps appending to the log files, hence the logs can be tail'ed.

 ## How to get ready
 1. Clone the repository: `git clone https://github.com/hrmeetsingh/LogAggregation.git`